ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 many of these options are the default):

-*   `--withdev` brings in `virtual/target-os-dev` which is some extra stuff useful for developers like python, the gmerge utility and some X11 utilities.
+*   `--withdev` brings in `virtual/target-os-dev` which is some extra stuff useful for developers like python, compression & archive utils, ssh, rsync, and more.
 *   `--withfactory` brings in `chromeos-base/chromeos-factoryinstall` sets
     things up for the factory (production)
-*   `--withtest` brings in `virtual/target-os-test` which includes test infrastructure like gzip, tar, and ssh server and rsync
+*   `--withtest` brings in `virtual/target-os-test` which includes test infrastructure like autotest and tast.
 *   `--withautotest` brings in `chromeos-base/autotest-all` which brings in the python autotests.
 These are used to test that the built image functions correctly.